 To view specific transactions, click on the donor Name and then Go to Timeline and select the specific transaction you'd like to view.

-The Fund, Campaign, and Appeal options are those you set up in Bloomerang Fundraising.
+The Fund, Campaign, and Appeal options that you set up in Bloomerang Fundraising.

-You will see transaction information "Processed by Bloomerang Fundraising," and you can view the transaction receipt by clicking the blue button.
+Transaction information, which states "Processed by Bloomerang Fundraising.”
+View the transaction receipt by clicking the blue button.

 Backing Up, Re-Authenticating, or Deleting the Integration